validmind/validmind-library/notebooks/README.md

 * `notebooks/how_to` — Learn how to use specific ValidMind features, e.g. how to list all test suites
 * `notebooks/tutorials` — Get step-by-step instructions and learn about ValidMind concepts in depth
 * `notebooks/code_sharing` — Share your own notebooks or document code internally
-* `notebooks/templates` — Template notebooks to help you create your own custom ValidMind code samples

 ## Getting started